Creating company values overview

-In this article, we'll be examining the art of creating company values which are powerful and relevant.
+In this article, we'll be examining the art of creating company values that are powerful and relevant.
 Company Values that will unlock the potential and passion of your people, and will help to bring your vision statement and strategic plan to life.

-This article is part of our mini series 'How To Write A Strategic Plan'.
+\This article is part of our mini-series 'How To Write A Strategic Plan'.
 You can download our free 'How To Write A Strategic Plan' eBook which contains all of the articles from the series:

 You can find the individual articles for 'How To Write A Strategic Plan' here: